 There are several perennials that others would call invasive or aggressive, but I did not include them on my list because I don’t have a problem with weeding them out and I like them enough that they are worth the trouble.
 These plants include: bee balm, lamium, ajuga, cherry bell campanula (and a few other varieties) and agastache.

-Have you ever planted a perennial that you regret planting?
-Was it a plant on my list or something different?
-Please leave a comment and let me know (the easy to use form is at the bottom of the page).
-Also feel free to leave a comment if you have a gardening question.
-I would love to be able to help you.
+Have you ever planted a perennial that you regret planting, or any on my list of plants not to grow in your garden?
+Please leave a comment and let me know (the easy-to-use form is at the bottom of the page).

 Other Related Posts on Gingham Gardens that You Will Enjoy: